TENNESSEE BAR FOUNDATION

 The Tennessee Bar Foundation is an organization of attorneys from across the state, active since 1982.
-The Foundation has a three-fold purpose:
+The Foundation:

-to honor attorneys who have distinguished themselves in the profession by electing them to membership as "Fellows,"
+Honors attorneys who have distinguished themselves in the profession by electing them to membership as "Fellows."

-to use the contributions of these Fellows to support selected, law-related public interest projects, and
+Uses the contributions of these Fellows to support law-related public interest projects, and

 ALL 100+ interviews conducted by the (continuing) Legal History Project are now on YouTube to be viewed on any device.
 The interviewees, from across the state, recount personal biographical information, significant legal topics dealt with during their careers as well as the important social and political issues of their day.
 The YouTube-linked list of interviews…Read More